-Die-to-wafer hybrid bonding uses direct, copper-to-copper interconnects to increase I/O density and shorten the wiring length between chiplets to improve overall performance, power and cost.
+Die-to-wafer hybrid bonding uses direct, copper-to-copper interconnects to increase I/O density and shorten the wiring length between chiplets to improve overall performance, power, and cost.
 To accelerate development of this technology, Applied is adding advanced software modeling and simulation to its Advanced Packaging Development Center.
-These capabilities allow various parameters such as material selection and packaging architecture to be evaluated and optimized prior to hardware development to significantly accelerate learning cycles and speed time to market for customers.
-This builds upon the joint development agreement announced in October 2020 between Applied and BE Semiconductor Industries N.V.
-(Besi) to develop the industry's first complete and proven equipment solution for die-based hybrid bonding.
+This builds upon the joint development agreement announced in October 2020 between Applied Materials and BE Semiconductor Industries N.V.
+(Besi) to develop the complete and proven equipment solution for die-based hybrid bonding.

 "Our joint development program with Applied Materials has greatly enhanced our combined understanding of the co-optimized equipment solutions necessary for customers to utilize complex hybrid bonding processes in wafer level production environments," said Ruurd Boomsma, Besi's Chief Technology Officer.
-"In a very short time, the Besi and Applied teams have made excellent progress working together at the Hybrid Bonding Center of Excellence in Singapore to process customer materials and accelerate development of advanced heterogeneous integration technologies."

-Developing Co-optimized Solutions for Wafer-to-Wafer Hybrid Bonding
+For Wafer-to-Wafer Hybrid Bonding

 Wafer-to-wafer bonding enables chipmakers to build certain chip structures on one wafer and others on a second wafer and then bond the wafers to create complete devices.
-In order to achieve high performance and yield, the quality of the front-end processing steps is critical as is the precise uniformity and alignment of the wafers as they are being bonded.
+To achieve high performance and yield, the quality of the front-end processing steps is critical as is the precise uniformity and alignment of the wafers as they are being bonded.
 Applied today announced a joint development agreement with EV Group (EVG) to develop co-optimized solutions for wafer-to-wafer bonding.
-The collaboration brings together Applied's semiconductor process expertise in deposition, planarization, implant, metrology and inspection with EVG's leadership in wafer bonding, wafer pre-treatment and activation, as well as alignment and bond overlay metrology.
+The collaboration brings together Applied Material's semiconductor process expertise in deposition, planarization, implant, metrology and inspection with EVG's leadership in wafer bonding, wafer pre-treatment and activation, as well as alignment and bond overlay metrology.

-"Semiconductor innovation is increasingly being fueled by 3D integration and engineered materials, which drives greater demand for wafer-to-wafer hybrid bonding.
+"Semiconductor innovation is increasingly being fueled by 3D integration and engineered materials, which drive greater demand for wafer-to-wafer hybrid bonding.
 Optimizing this critical process for new applications requires an in-depth understanding of integration issues both up and down the process chain," said Dr. Thomas Uhrmann, Business Development Director at EVG.
-"Industry collaborations like the one that we have with Applied Materials allow us to share data and learn from different areas of strength among process equipment companies, which enables us to co-optimize our solutions and better solve our customers' emerging and critical manufacturing challenges."

 "Through collaborations with industry partners including Besi and EVG, Applied Materials is providing our customers the capabilities and expertise they need to accelerate development and adoption of hybrid bonding technologies, both die-to-wafer and wafer-to-wafer," said Vincent DiCaprio, Managing Director of Business Development for Advanced Packaging at Applied Materials.
-"Applied looks forward to building further engagements in the ecosystem as chipmakers increasingly use heterogeneous design techniques to drive their PPACt roadmaps."